Vilela language

-Vilela (Waka, Atalalá, Chulupí~Chunupí) is a moribund language last spoken in the Resistencia area of Argentina and in the eastern Chaco near the Paraguayan border.
+Vilela (Waka, Atalalá, Chulupí~Chunupí) is a moribund and possibly extinct language last spoken in the Resistencia area of Argentina and in the eastern Chaco near the Paraguayan border.
 Dialects were Ocol, Chinipi, Sinipi; only Ocol survives.
-The people call themselves Wakambabelte (/wɑqhambaβelte/ in Balmori 1967) 'Waka speakers' There were 2 semispeakers as of 2007.
+The Vilela people call themselves Wakambabelte (//wɑqhambaβelte//) 'Waka speakers'.
+There were 2 semispeakers as of 2007.

+History

+Jesuit missionaries made their way into the Gran Chaco of South America region around the 17th-century.
+Their goal was to introduce the indigenous populations (including the Vilela people, which was really the general name of a conglomerate of many different groups of indigenous peoples) to Christian practices and convert them to Christianity.
+This assimilation of the Vilela people and their languages, practices, and religions contributed to the extinction of the Vilela language and the abandonment of Vilela traditions and practices, largely due to how some Vilela people were made to co-exist with the colonists through the encomienda forced-labor system granted by the Spanish Crown.
 The last Vilela people were absorbed into the surrounding Toba people and Spanish-speaking townsfolk.

 Dialects

 Loukotka (1968) lists the following varieties of Vilela.